moreen19/REC-Corp-Excel-Analysis/README.md

 An analysis of the company's data inorder to answer key KPI questions that would help the business gain insights into the business.
-Using a Dashboard to highlight the insights gained from the data. for example
+Using a Dashboard to highlight the insights gained from the data.

-1) Is there any trend in the sales of all four products during certain months?
+for example

+1)Out of all four products, which product has seen the highest sales in all the given years?

   ![image](https://github.com/moreen19/REC-Corp-Excel-Analysis/assets/97608840/d98678ad-e24d-4fb1-a90d-76b68134e5b2)